techidaily/site-facebook/source/_posts/connecting-beyond-boundaries-uncovering-six-key-metaverse-aspects-in-fb.md

  Related:[Why Facebook Is a Security and Privacy Nightmare](https://www.makeuseof.com/tag/facebook-security-privacy-nightmare/)

- Although most[Big Tech companies](http://www.makeuseof.com/what-is-big-tech-and-why-is-the-government-trying-to-break-it-up-/) , such as Amazon and Google, collect user data, Meta stands out because of the type of data it has access to.
+ Although most [Big Tech companies](http://www.makeuseof.com/what-is-big-tech-and-why-is-the-government-trying-to-break-it-up-/) , such as Amazon and Google, collect user data, Meta stands out because of the type of data it has access to.
 Following the acquisitions of WhatsApp and Instagram, Facebook now has one of the largest databases of personal information of any company.

  Zuck says Meta is all about 'building responsibly.'
 For all of Meta's promised experiences, there is an emphasis on interoperability, open standards, privacy, and security.
 Given that Meta is still a rebrand of the Facebook company and has access to tons of user data, it's unclear how that would play out.